-The Group applies the five-step-model as required by IFRS 15 in recognising its service charge income.
+The Group applies the five-step-model as required by IFRS 15 'Revenue from Contracts with Customers' in recognising its service charge income.
 Service charge income is recognised as revenue in the period to which it relates.

 Cost of Sales